olegfour3/rsschool-2019Q1-cv/cv.md

 - [tic-tac-toe](https://cloud.mail.ru/public/ARjS/mjDZtfeyo)
 - [DEATH-PONG](https://cloud.mail.ru/public/LJPg/nNuPrA8K5)

-> Делфи проекты запускать через .exe files.
+> Delfi projects run through .exe files.

 ## Education
 I graduated from a technical secondary education as a telecommunications engineer at the Belarusian State Academy of Communications.
 Currently studying at the same academy at the highest level.